2bc4/streamlink-ttvlol/README.md

 Once the `twitch.py` file is in the correct location you will need to set the flags based on which proxy you wish to use.

 ## Flags
-streamlink-ttvlol adds the flag `--twitch-proxy-playlist=URL`, this can be pointed at any server that supports the ttv.lol API.
+streamlink-ttvlol adds the `--twitch-proxy-playlist=URL` flag, it can be pointed at any server that supports the TTV.LOL API.
+It can also be pointed at multiple comma separated servers which will try each server in order until successful.
+For example `--twitch-proxy-playlist=https://api.ttv.lol,https://eu.luminous.dev,https://eu2.luminous.dev`.
-### ttv.lol
+### TTV.LOL
 ```
 --twitch-ttvlol
 ```